Enabling cellular connectivity for businesses using indoor-based and outdoor-based solutions

 Indoor-based deployments usually make the most sense for a business location where there is access to a sufficiently strong 5G signal inside the building.
 Seems simple enough, but it’s worth noting that despite the numerous advantages 5G offers, one area where it can have difficulty is with signal penetration.
 Therefore, it’s important to test signal strength inside before proceeding with an indoor deployment, as the signal may have difficulty getting through walls or building materials, among other obstacles.

 When indoor-based solutions run into these kinds of issues, it’s possible to supplement them with outdoor equipment.
 This usually takes the form of outdoor antennas placed on the building, which are connected to indoor routers or gateways via coaxial cable.
-These antennas can either be directional or omnidirectional, depending on the exact circumstances.
+These devices can either be directional or omnidirectional, depending on the exact circumstances.

 This approach, however, may add costs and complexity to the deployment.
 Coaxial cable and antennas can be difficult and expensive to install, and the length of the cable will have a proportional impact on the signal strength indoors.